akb825/DeepSea/modules/Scene/README.md

 All of the main types can be loaded from file using an optimized file format implemented with [flatbuffers](https://google.github.io/flatbuffers/).
 These can be created with the `CreateSceneResources.py`, `CreateScene.py`, and `CreateView.py` python scripts.
 These can be hooked into the CMake build with the `ds_create_scene_resources()`, `ds_create_scene()`, and `ds_create_view()` functions.
 See the TestScene GUI tester for an example.

-Input is typically done through JSON files, though the Python can be used directly with dicts in the same format as deserializing the JSON data.
+Input for conversion, whether through the Python or CMake functions, is typically provided by JSON files.
+When calling the Python code directly the data can also be provided with dicts in the same format as deserializing the JSON data.
+See the [conversion documentation](README-conversion.md) for more information for the expected input data.

 ## Extending the file format